handlerww/dbaas-docs/migrate-from-aurora-online.md

 ---
-title: Migration from Amazon Aurora to TiDB Cloud online with DM
+title: Migrate from Amazon Aurora to TiDB Cloud online with DM
 summary: Learn how to migrate data from Amazon Aurora to TiDB Cloud online with DM.
 ---

-# Migration from Amazon Aurora to TiDB Cloud online with DM
+# Migrate from Amazon Aurora to TiDB Cloud online with DM

 This guide provides step by step instructions to migrate data from Amazon Aurora to TiDB Cloud using DM.